 - French language section (from Nursery to Primary 5)

 Instructions are generally given in the language of the respective section.
 The second language chosen (L2) becomes the language of instruction for Human Sciences (starting from S3), History (from S4), Geography (from S4) and, if chosen, Economics (from S4).

 If a respective language section exists, pupils will be enrolled in the language section that corresponds to their mother tongue (or a language stronger than their mother tongue).

 SWALS are those pupils whose mother tongue/dominant language is an official language of an EU Member State but for whom no language section in their mother tongue/dominant language (L1) exists in school.
-At TES SWALS are enrolled in the English section.
+At TES SWALS are enrolled in the English or in the French section.
 Very often the language of the section is the pupil’s L2 while the pupil’s mother tongue is the pupil’s L1.